frederic-perez/AmE-dictionary/data/dictionary.md

 __bronc__ _Bull and bronc riding._
 __bronco__ _n_ :camera:
 __broncobusting__
+__brood over__ _idiom_ To worry anxiously or be despondent about something or someone, especially at great length and in isolation.
 __brood<sup>1</sup>__ _n_ :two::hammer: _A brood of chickens._
 __brood<sup>2</sup>__ _v_ (brooded)
 __brood<sup>3</sup>__ _adj_ Kept for breeding: _a brood hen._